-- (B) chronic disease hospitals-inpatient, and - (C) intermediate care facilities for the mentally retarded (ICFs/MR). - (16) "Management of Care" means the responsibilities and accountability the nurse-
+- (B) chronic disease hospitals-inpatient, and - (C) intermediate care facilities for the mentally retarded (ICFs/MR).

-- (17) "Maternity Cycle" means a period limited to: - (A) pregnancy, - (B) labor, - (C) birth, and - (D) the immediate postpartum period, not to exceed six weeks from the child's date of birth. - (18) "Medical Appropriateness or Medically Appropriate" means health care that is provided in a timely manner and meets professionally recognized standards of acceptable medical care; is delivered in the appropriate medical setting; and is the least costly of multiple, equally-effective, alternative treatments or diagnostic modalities. - (19) "Medical Assistance Program" means the medical assistance provided pursuant to Chapter 319v of the Connecticut General Statutes (CGS) and authorized by Title XIX of the Social Security Act.
-The program is also referred to as Medicaid. - (20) "Medical Necessity or Medically Necessary" means health care provided to correct or diminish the adverse effects of a medical condition or mental illness; to assist an individual in attaining or maintaining an optimal level of health; to diagnose a condition; or prevent a medical condition from occurring. - (21) "Medical Record" means the definition contained in section 19a-14-40 of the Regulations of Connecticut State Agencies, which is also the Public Health Code. - (22) "Nurse-midwife" means a person who meets all of the conditions established in subsection (2) of section 20-86a of the Connecticut General Statutes. - (23) "Nurse-midwifery Services" are the services established in subsection (1) of section 20-86a and section 20-86b of the Connecticut General Statutes. - (24) "Physician" means a physician licensed pursuant to section 20-10 of the Connecticut General Statutes who practices as an obstetrician-gynecologist. - (25) "Prior Authorization" means approval for the provision of a service or the delivery of goods from the department before the provider actually provides the service or delivers the goods. - (26) "Provider" means a licensed nurse-midwife. - (27) "Provider Agreement" means the signed, written, contractual agreement between the department and the provider of services or goods. - (28) "Referral" means the nurse-midwife requests a consultation and collaboration with the physician on a client which results in the physician providing the care for the client. - (29) "State Plan" means the document which contains the services covered by the Connecticut Medical Assistance Program in compliance with Part 430, Subpart B, of Title 42 of the Code of Federal Regulations (CFR).
+(16) "Management of Care" means the responsibilities and accountability the nursemidwife shall assume and the mandatory relationship this shall require with a physician.
+This management is independent in the fact that a client who experiences an essentially normal maternity cycle or requires well-woman gynecological care may have her care provided entirely by the nurse-midwife.

+(17) "Maternity Cycle" means a period limited to:

+(A) pregnancy,

+- (B) labor, - (C) birth, and

+(D) the immediate postpartum period, not to exceed six weeks from the child's date of birth.

+(18) "Medical Appropriateness or Medically Appropriate" means health care that is provided in a timely manner and meets professionally recognized standards of acceptable medical care; is delivered in the appropriate medical setting; and is the least costly of multiple, equally-effective, alternative treatments or diagnostic modalities.

+(19) "Medical Assistance Program" means the medical assistance provided pursuant to Chapter 319v of the Connecticut General Statutes (CGS) and authorized by Title XIX of the Social Security Act.
+The program is also referred to as Medicaid.

+(20) "Medical Necessity or Medically Necessary" means health care provided to correct or diminish the adverse effects of a medical condition or mental illness; to assist an individual in attaining or maintaining an optimal level of health; to diagnose a condition; or prevent a medical condition from occurring.

+(21) "Medical Record" means the definition contained in section 19a-14-40 of the Regulations of Connecticut State Agencies, which is also the Public Health Code.

+(22) "Nurse-midwife" means a person who meets all of the conditions established in subsection (2) of section 20-86a of the Connecticut General Statutes.

+(23) "Nurse-midwifery Services" are the services established in subsection (1) of section 20-86a and section 20-86b of the Connecticut General Statutes.

+(24) "Physician" means a physician licensed pursuant to section 20-10 of the Connecticut General Statutes who practices as an obstetrician-gynecologist.

+(25) "Prior Authorization" means approval for the provision of a service or the delivery of goods from the department before the provider actually provides the service or delivers the goods.

+(26) "Provider" means a licensed nurse-midwife.

+(27) "Provider Agreement" means the signed, written, contractual agreement between the department and the provider of services or goods.

+(28) "Referral" means the nurse-midwife requests a consultation and collaboration with the physician on a client which results in the physician providing the care for the client.

+(29) "State Plan" means the document which contains the services covered by the Connecticut Medical Assistance Program in compliance with Part 430, Subpart B, of Title 42 of the Code of Federal Regulations (CFR).